markevans/dragonfly/extra_docs/DataStorage.md

 Data Storage
 ============

-Each dragonfly app has a key-value datastore to store the content.
+Each dragonfly app has a key-value datastore to store the content (originals only).

 Lets say we have an app

     app = Dragonfly[:my_app_name]